 From the town of Dyea near Skagway, you’ll board an all-wheel-drive vehicle called a Unimog that will take you high up the mountain.
 Once at the summit, you’ll clip on and whizz down each of the lines, landing on wooden platforms in the trees in between and making your way across four suspension bridges.

-The bird’s-eye perspective of the forest and falls is magnificent.
+The bird’s-eye perspective of the forest and falls is magnificent, making this one of the best zip lines in the world.
 At the end, enjoy toasted marshmallows over a campfire as your reward.

 Experience Dog Sledding

 If you prefer your thrills closer to the ground, get a taste of the excitement of sled-dog driving from a musher’s camp near Dyea.
-There won’t be any snow in summer, of course, but the dogs still train by pulling special wheeled sleds.
+There won’t be any snow during the summer in Alaska, of course, but the dogs still train by pulling special wheeled sleds.

 You’ll meet your team of huskies, all panting smiles and wagging tails, before hopping onto the sled for a high octane ride down the mountain, driven by an expert musher, racing through twists and turns with astonishing precision.